 We are now in Phase 4 of the program, which follows the training with continued program support, formation of doula collectives and ongoing publicity and outreach in the MCH community.
 This phase also includes WGOM outreach to, and recruitment of, participants for additional midwifery training.

-Short term project outcomes include the establishment of 2 urban doula collectives comprised of a total of 15 women of color and grounded in the midwifery model of care and strengthened collaborative relationships between WGOM and several women of color-led breastfeeding and health access advocacy groups and other MCH organizations through partnership and co-sponsorship of this project.
+Short term project outcomes include the establishment of 2 urban doula collectives comprised of a total of 15 people of color and grounded in the midwifery model of care and strengthened collaborative relationships between WGOM and several people of color-led lactation and health access advocacy groups and other MCH organizations through partnership and co-sponsorship of this project.